 - Redness or heat in a joint

-- Stiffness or difficulty moving a joint.
-This is usually most marked first thing in the morning.
+- Stiffness or difficulty moving a joint which is usually most marked first thing in the morning.

 The two most common forms of arthritis are OSTEOARTHRITIS and RHEUMATOID ARTHRITIS.